Rancho Marino Reserve: Geography

 Reserve lands lie between the Cambria and offshore San Gregorio-Hosgri faults within the San Andreas Fault Zone.
 An uplifted marine terrace known as the Cambria Slab drops into the ocean at a sea cliff, while the eastern edge of the reserve rises steeply to 700 feetin elevation.
 Nine coastal drainage systems flow from the ridge into the ocean on reserve property, dropping sediments onto alluvial fans.
 Two are dammed to provide drinking water for cattle as well as habitat for fish and frogs.
 Two are designated blue line streams by the Army Corps of Engineers.

 Habitats

-The reserve has 225 acres of Monterey pine Monterey pine forest, at the southern end of one of the state's three remaining original stands.
+The reserve has 225 acres of Monterey pine forest, at the southern end of one of the state's three remaining original stands.
 Adjacent to reserve lands lies White Rock (Cambria) State Marine Conservation Area.
 Kelp beds support southern sea otters as well as a wealth of fishes and rocky intertidal species.
 Coastal terrace prairies and coastal scrub habitats are also found on the reserve.
 The reserve has an active cattle grazing program.